LBNL-ETA/FMLC/README.md

 ## Getting Started
 The following link permits users to clone the source directory containing the [FMLC](https://github.com/LBNL-ETA/FMLC) package which can be installed with `pip install .`.

-The documentation for the [BaseClass](https://github.com/LBNL-ETA/FMLC/blob/master/documentation/baseclass.md) contains a details on how to use `baseclasses.py` to create controller objects.
-The [StackedClass](https://github.com/LBNL-ETA/FMLC/blob/master/documentation/stackedclasses.md) is the higher-level abstraction found in `stackedclasses.py` which handles parallelization, timing and triggering, data logging, and error handling of multiple baseclass modules.
+The documentation for the [BaseClass](https://github.com/LBNL-ETA/FMLC/blob/master/doc/baseclass.md) contains details on how to use `baseclasses.py` to create controller objects.
+The [StackedClass](https://github.com/LBNL-ETA/FMLC/blob/master/doc/stackedclasses.md) is the higher-level abstraction found in `stackedclasses.py` which handles parallelization, timing and triggering, data logging, and error handling of multiple baseclass modules.
+The [FMLC Template](https://github.com/LBNL-ETA/FMLC/blob/master/doc/fmlc_template.md) provides the full coding standard and generation template for new modules and stacks.

 ## Web Interface
-FMLC includes a web-based user interface (UI) for loading, starting, stopping, and monitoring a `controller_stack` at runtime.
-It is built with Flask as the backend and plain HTML/JavaScript as the frontend, requiring no additional build tools.
-The interface is compatible with all modern and older browser versions.
+FMLC includes a web-based UI for loading, starting, stopping, and monitoring a `controller_stack` at runtime, built with Flask and plain HTML/JavaScript (no build tools required).

-To start the server, run the following command from the repository root:
+To start the server:
 ```
 python fmlc/interface/server.py [--host 127.0.0.1] [--port 5000] [--no-browser]
 ```

-The UI allows selecting a JSON configuration file that defines the controller modules and their mappings.
-Module classes are referenced by their fully-qualified Python import path (e.g. `fmlc.modules.dummy_modules.GetData`), so any installed module can be used without modifying the server.
-An example configuration with two control loops is provided in `fmlc/interface/example_config.json`.
+The UI accepts a JSON configuration file defining controller modules, mappings, and stack parameters.
+Module classes are referenced by fully-qualified Python import path (e.g. `fmlc.modules.dummy_modules.GetData`).
+An example is provided in `fmlc/interface/example_config.json`.

+The interface has four tabs:
+- **Control Stack** — load/start/stop/unload the stack; monitor per-module log message, execution time, and duration.
+- **FMLC Log** — live scrolling log output.
+- **Module Log** — inspect current inputs, outputs, and execution status for any selected controller module.
+- **Data Viewer** — select controller inputs/outputs to gather and open in the interactive **CSV Data Viewer** (`/static/dataviewer.html`), which supports multiple subplots, synchronized zoom, and auto-reload.
+Can also be used standalone with any local CSV file.

+The UI re-hydrates its state from the server on browser reload, so running stacks remain accessible without re-loading the config file.

 ## Example
 To illustrate and test the FMLC functionality, each module executes some tests  when called as `main`.
 The `python triggering.py` command provides an example of the interal triggering of modules, while the `python baseclasses.py` command provides a simple example of a single controller.
 A complete example can be found [here](https://github.com/LBNL-ETA/FMLC/blob/master/examples/Test.ipynb).